 The Prosci ADKAR Model describes the five building blocks of any successful change as:

-Now, think about applying the same five building blocks to the change: "applying change management".
+Now, think about applying the same five building blocks to the change of "applying change management":

-Help them understand their role
+Help individuals understand their roles:

-Help them fulfill their role
+Help individuals fulfill their roles:

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.

 Join the ranks of the more than 45,000 Prosci Certified Change Practitioners around the world.
 Find an upcoming training program near you.

 Need support on a must-win change initiative?
 Want to build a change-capable organization?
 Prosci can partner with you to customize a solution for the specific needs of your organization.